 When reheating your pulled pork, preheat your oven to 300°F and bake for about 30 minutes covered or until heated through.

-Yes, the dutch oven is a great choice when making pulled pork.
+The dutch oven is a great choice when making pulled pork.
 You can brown the meat on your stovetop and bake it in the oven with just one cooking vessel!

 The Dutch oven maintains moisture and heats better than other cooking pans, ensuring that your pulled pork is cooked, juicy, delicious, and mouthwateringly tender.